 Chromexcel is a trademark tanning process from the Horween Leather Company, an institution since 1905.
 According to Horween, their Chromexcel "is a combination tanned leather that undergoes at least 89 separate processes taking 28 working days" to complete.
 Horween Chromexcel is a pull-up leather "in full aniline, hand rubbed finishes."
 This type of leather first goes through vegetable tanning, then the chrome-tanning process.

 It's easy to say this process for creating this type of leather is indeed complicated, but the results are stunning.
-We've found that Horween Chromexcel leather is ideal for a multitude of items, including but not limited to tote bags, passport cases, toiletry bags, luggage tags, and more.
+We've found that Horween Chromexcel leather is ideal for a multitude of items, including but not limited to tote bags, passport covers, toiletry bags and more.
 Our handcrafted watch straps designed specifically for Apple® watches also are available in Horween Chromexcel, a durable leather type that always offers outstanding comfort.

 The Horween Derby and Dublin leathers took about three years to develop, reports Horween.
 It's derivative of Essex vegetable-tanned leather, but in waxed versions, with Derby typically sporting a smoother finish.
 Distinctive to Derby and Dublin leathers are their high oil content and ability to age with a beautiful patina.
 Because of this leather's versatility, we've been able to use it to create eye-catching essentials like watch straps and traditional key chains.

-All our leathers at Popov always are exquisite and the finest quality.
+All our leathers are exquisite and the finest quality.
 We only work with full-grain leathers, and each item out of the workshop is handcrafted.
 Nothing leaves the workshop unless we're sure you'll love it.